 What Is a Stock Index?

-The stocks in and index are collected in what’s known as a basket.
+The stocks in an index are collected in what’s known as a basket.
 For example, if you wanted to invest in the Dow Jones Industrial Average Index (DIJA), you would purchase shares of the 30 stocks in the index basket.
 You would actually own shares of 30 different companies.

-How Does an Index Work?
+How an Index Works

 Indexes are designed to track a particular market or asset.
 For example, the Gold and Precious Metals Index (XAU) consists of companies that mine gold and other precious metals.
 The logic is that if you buy the stocks in the index, you will gain exposure to the gold mining sector without having to buy shares in every single gold mining company in the world.
 The shares in the XAU are representative of the gold mining industry as a whole.